langchain-ai/langchainjs/docs/docs/modules/chains/chat_vector_db_qa.md

 # Chat Vector DB QA Chain

-A Chat Vector DB QA chain takes as input a question and chat history.
+The Chat Vector DB QA chain requires two inputs: a question and the chat history.
 It first combines the chat history and the question into a standalone question, then looks up relevant documents from the vector database, and then passes those documents and the question to a question answering chain to return a response.

 To create one, you will need a vectorstore, which can be created from embeddings.